New — Claude Co-Work for Business Professionals is now free. Build your AI workflow in one afternoon. Get free access →

 A precise diagnosis

-A scored, reprioritized roadmap
+A scored roadmap

 A punch list + 6-month plan